European Heritage Heads Forum: The EHHF Secretariat

-Since January 2014, a permanent administrative secretary has been appointed to manage the EHHF Secretariat along with the Troika members.
-The permanent Secretariat is based in Brussels in the offices of the Flanders Heritage Agency and is funded by annual contributions from the EHHF members as agreed at the meeting in Oslo in May 2013.
+Since January 2014, a permanent administrative secretary has been appointed to manage the EHHF Secretariat alongside the Troika members.
+The permanent Secretariat is based in Brussels, within the offices of the Flanders Heritage Agency, and is funded by annual contributions from EHHF members, as agreed upon at the meeting in Oslo in May 2013.

 Annual Meetings

 The European Heritage Legal Forum

 The European Heritage Legal Forum (EHLF) was founded in 2008 following the EHHF annual meeting held in Copenhagen, Denmark.
 The heads agreed in their Final Statement to the creation of a sub-committee to improve their capacity for early identification of EU legislation which may pose a potential threat to cultural heritage.
-A forum of legal experts appointed by the national competent authorities was subsequently formed which reports to the EHHF.
+A forum of legal experts appointed by the national competent authorities was subsequently formed, which reports to the EHHF.
 The mission of the EHLF is to ensure that relevant information on the development and potential consequences of proposed legislation developed by the European Union is circulated in a timely manner to heritage state authorities.
 In addition to this monitoring task, the EHLF may make recommendations to the EHHF for revised wording of the draft legislation and possible exemptions for cultural heritage.